-The Commission compared the tenure of the Under Secretary for Public Diplomacy and Public Affairs with two peers: the Under Secretary for Democracy and Global Affairs (as of January 1, 2012, known as the Under Secretary for Civil Security, Democracy, and Human Rights) and the Under Secretary for Political Affairs.
-The differences in tenure length and gaps in tenure is stark.
+The Commission compared the tenure of the Under Secretary for Public Diplomacy and Public Affairs with two peers: the Under Secretary for Democracy and Global Affairs (on January 1, 2012, this office became known as the Under Secretary for Civil Security, Democracy, and Human Rights) and the Under Secretary for Political Affairs.
+The differences in tenure and gaps in incumbancy is stark.

 The table, taken from the Commission report, is through December 16, 2011.
 As Sonenshine is unlikely to be confirmed before February due to the Senate's calendar, the Under Secretary for Public Diplomacy and Public Affairs will be unfilled for an aggregate of more than 1,400 days, or nearly 1 out every 3 days over the past thirteen years.

-The website of the Under Secretary of State for Public Diplomacy and Public Affairs (internally known as "R") states both the purpose of public diplomacy the role of the office succinctly:
+The website of the Under Secretary of State for Public Diplomacy and Public Affairs (known inside State as "R") states both the purpose of public diplomacy the role of the office succinctly: